Gjorgjiev/studentEnrollmentSystem/README.md

 Student Enrollment Platform

-This project contains two parts:
+This project contains two parts:  1)web application; 2)desktop application
-  -web application
-  -desktop application

 Web application: students can do a research about the faculties in Republic of Macedonia, register and login if they are about to enroll to one of the listed faculties.